 The Company executes a strategy that procures specific pieces of land for farmers through a series of incremental acquisitions.
 These farms are most frequently additive to the farmer's existing operation.
-The resulting portfolio includes 48 individual farmland investments with unique natural and geographic characteristics.
+The resulting portfolio includes 48 individual farmland investments (as of April 2018) with unique natural and geographic characteristics.
 The Company prefers to grow one purchase at a time, even diversifying within specific farmer relationships through subsequent, small-scale acquisitions.
-As of the date of the Offering, approximately 50% of the Company's purchases represent investments for farmers that Iroquois Valley Farms has worked with multiple times.
+As of April 2018, approximately 50% of the Company's purchases represent investments for farmers that Iroquois Valley Farms has worked with multiple times.